meowmeowxw/ostep/README.md

 -------------------------------------------------------------------------------

-In [Class Exercises](./class-exercises) there are exercises (with the assignments written in italian) of my university class on operating systems, about concurrency problems and shell (bash) scripts.
+In [Class Exercises](./class-exercises) there are exercises (with the assignments written in italian) about concurrency problems and bash scripts of my university class on operating systems.